bperry129/knockoffkitchen-ysh2/README.md

-# CopyCat Recipes
+# KnockoffKitchen.com

 A web application that generates copycat recipes for popular branded food products using AI.

 ## Overview

-CopyCat Recipes is a Next.js application that uses AI to generate detailed copycat recipes for popular branded food products.
+KnockoffKitchen.com is a Next.js application that uses AI to generate detailed copycat recipes for popular branded food products.
 The application includes:

 - A frontend built with Next.js, React, and Tailwind CSS
 - A backend with Python and SQLAlchemy for database management